hongxuenong/hongxuenong/README.md

 - 👋 Hi, I’m @hongxuenong
 - 👀 I’m interested in machine learning and related applications.
 - 🌱 I’m currently learning graph neural network(GNN)
-- 📫 How to reach me: xuenong001@e.ntu.edu.sg
+- 📫 How to reach me: xuenong.hong@ntu.edu.sg
 - Visit my [personal home page](https://hongxuenong.github.io/) to know more about me!
 <!---
 hongxuenong/hongxuenong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.